Intersection Numbers from Higher-order Partial Differential Equations: Applications

 There are $3 + 1 + 1 = 5$ intersection points in $\CP^2$ of the singular hypersurfaces $\cS_i$ \brk{see~\figref{fig:dbox}}, their location is as follows:

 Here we only consider intersection numbers between monomial $\phiL\supbbf{2}$ and $\phiR\supbbf{2}$ cocycles:

 with the same notation as in eq.~\eqref{eq:forms-massless-sunrise}.

 Some of the intersection points~\eqref{eq:int-pts-dbox} turn out to be degenerate: they have three singular hypersurfaces $\cS_i$ passing through them.
 An example of this is the point $x = \brk{0, 0}$ located on the line at infinity, as can be seen from eq.~\eqref{eq:twist-dbox} and~\figref{fig:dbox}.
 One way to amend this issue is to employ the resolution of singularities procedure \brk{closely related to the sector decomposition algorithm, see \cite{Borowka:2017idc, Heinrich:2021dbf, Bogner:2007cr}}.
-In \appref{sec:desing} we give further details and collect the full list of coordinate transformations used for computation of intersection numbers in this setup. \begin{example} As in~\exref{ex:sunrise-11}, let us consider the intersection number $\vev{\phiL | \phiR}$ between:
+In \appref{app:dbox-details} we give further details and collect the full list of coordinate transformations used for computation of intersection numbers in this setup. \begin{example} Let us consider the intersection number $\vev{\phiL \>|\> \phiR}$ between the two logarithmic forms:

 Only the origins of the three charts~\eqref{eq:int-pts-dbox} contribute to this intersection number producing:

 \end{example}

 \begin{example} Similar to~\exref{ex:sunrise-21}, we compute the intersection between: